bridgeyuwa/study-nexus/resources/markdown/policy.md

 #### Information Sharing and Disclosure

-1. **Third-Party Service Providers**: We may share your Personal Information with trusted partners who assist us in operating our website, conducting our business, or providing services to you, as long as they agree to keep your information confidential.
+1. **Third-Party Service Providers**: We may share your Personal Information with trusted partners, such as Google tools (Search Console, Google Analytics, Google AdSense), who assist us in operating our website, conducting our business, or providing services to you, as long as they agree to keep your information confidential.

 2. **Legal Requirements**: We may disclose your Personal Information in response to subpoenas, court orders, or other legal processes, or to establish or exercise our legal rights or defend against legal claims.